rms-code/High-Risk-Tracking/README.md

 The application data used, but could be easily changed to fit different software is:

-ESET, Airlock Digital, Malwarebytes, Fortigate + Fortigate Sniffers
+ESET, Airlock Digital, Malwarebytes, Fortigate + Fortigate Sniffers, planning to add more like sysmon threat hunting queries(the automated obvious ones, of course).

 -----------------------------------------------------------